jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

+The use of ```wbt``` to designate the WhiteboxTools object variable in the above script is just the convention used in this manual and other project resources.
+In fact, any variable name can be used for this purpose.

 The `WhiteboxTools` class expects to find the *WhiteboxTools* executable file (*whitebox_tools.exe* on Windows and *whitebox_tools* on other platforms) within the same directory as the *whitebox_tools.py* script.
 If the binary file is located in a separate directory, you will need to set the executable directory as follows: